 The Vice President/Chief Investment Officer of the Foundation is directly responsible for the implementation of the Policy Statement with respect to Investment Staff.
 The Vice President/Chief Investment Officer of the Foundation will meet periodically with Investment Staff to review this Policy Statement, including any developments in the law.

-A Compliance Committee (consisting of the President, the Vice President/Chief Investment Officer, the Chair of the Investment Committee, and the Vice President/General Counsel) shall be formed to resolve any issues or questions regarding compliance with the Policy Statement or the interpretation thereof.
+A Compliance Committee (consisting of the President, the Vice President/Chief Investment Officer, the Chair of the Investment Committee, and the Vice President/General Counsel) shall be formed to resolve any issues or questions regarding compliance with the Policy Statement or the interpretation thereof that is brought to its attention by the Vice President/General Counsel or another member of the Committee.
 The Vice President/Chief Investment Officer of the Foundation shall, in consultation with the Vice President/General Counsel and the President, develop the guidelines necessary to implement these policies.
 In the event a member of the Compliance Committee is involved in the issue before the Committee, such staff shall recuse himself/herself.
 In the event circumstances preclude the entire Compliance Committee from considering an issue, any decision shall be made only upon prior consultation with and the approval of the President and Vice President/General Counsel and will be reported to the entire Committee promptly thereafter.

 It is the responsibility of the Foundation Personnel to ensure that he/she is not in conflict with any law or Foundation policy.
 The Compliance Committee is responsible for dealing with alleged violations.
 Ignorance of the policies and/or laws is not a valid reason for violation of this Policy Statement.
 If Foundation Personnel is unsure about any aspect of a transaction, whether for the Foundation or for himself/herself, it is his/her responsibility to ask a member of the Compliance Committee for advice.
 If the employee is still uncertain, he/she should not enter into the transaction.
 To ensure compliance with the Policy Statement, the Foundation reserves the right to request information regarding the investment activity and personal trades of Foundation Personnel.
 The Foundation further reserves the right to impose restrictions on Foundation Personnel’s right to make investments in a broad range of investment vehicles.